Texas State Faculty Constitution 9/15/2005

 III.
 NOMINATIONS AND ELECTIONS

-A. No later than the first Friday of March of each year, an election committee appointed by the Senate shall offer faculty members eligible to serve on the Senate the opportunity to remove their individual names from the ballot.
+A. No later than the first Friday of March of each year, the Senate shall offer faculty members eligible to serve on the Senate the opportunity to remove their individual names from the ballot.
 The Senate will consider that those who do not remove their names have consented to be listed on the ballot and to serve if elected to the Senate.

 C. The Faculty Senate is empowered to make the determination for a place on the Senate should a final vote result in a tie.